SW-g16/sw/documentation/final-report.md

 *screenshots are taken on a small test dataset*

 ## Abstract

+> In a September 2011 joint report from the National Democratic Institute and World Bank Institute, a survey of parliamentary monitoring organisations (PMOs) found that parliamentary informatics are used by approximately 40 percent of PMOs worldwide. " - wikipedia.org/wiki/Parliamentary_informatics)

 An increasing amount of data on elected representative's votes on bills are being made freely available online, but they do not share a common format.
 This report documents a framework and several instance components for combining these sources into a single ontology, making it easier to perform data analysis across the data of several different voting assemblies.